isabella232/journeys.en/help/using/functions/functiontodatetime.md

 ---
 # toDateTime {#toDateTime}

-Converts an argument value into a date time value, depending on its type.
-For more informtation on data types, refer to [Constants](../expression/expressionconstants.md).
+Converts parameters into a date time value, depending on their types.

 ## Category